Dudmahn/LapRSSI/README.md

 LapRSSI consists of a single PJRC Teensy 3.2 microcontroller that interfaces with 8 Boscam RX5808 receivers, and it communicates with the lap timing software via UART serial link.
 The preferred serial communication device is the [SiK/3DR  Telemetry Radio v2](http://ardupilot.org/copter/docs/common-sik-telemetry-radio.html), which provides a long range 915 MHz wireless link to the timing gate.
 However, LapRSSI supports other TTL-level UART devices as well, such as the FT232 USB-Serial adapter, or the HC-06 Bluetooth Serial module.

-Peak detection is performed on the RSSI signal output on each RX5808 receiver, and the system performs an auto-calibrate sequence at the beginning of each race, in order to determine appropriate signal levels for each transmitted video signal.
+Peak detection is performed on the RSSI signal output on each RX5808 receiver, and the system performs an auto-calibrate sequence at the beginning of each race, in order to determine appropriate signal thresholds for each aircraft.

 ## License & Recognition
 ### Recognition